Check Out the Cover for Hannah Abigail Clarke’s The Scapegracers

 Recent Comments

-- ChristopherLBennett on Star Trek: The Next Generation Rewatch: “Homeward” 2 hours ago
+- Cheerio on Star Trek: The Next Generation Rewatch: “Homeward” 4 mins ago

-- Ramsey Campbell on Is There Such a Thing as Too Goth? — Everil Worrell’s “The Canal” 2 hours ago

-- croakersapprentice on When the Ends Justify the Means: Five Villains Who See Themselves as Heroes 2 hours ago
+- davidmack on Star Trek: Deep Space Nine Reread — Gateways #4: Demons of Air and Darkness and “Horn and Ivory” 6 mins ago

+- melendwyr on 6 Big Surprises We Could See In the Forthcoming Star Trek: Discovery Season 3 Trailer 9 mins ago

+- Steven McMullan on Star Trek: Deep Space Nine Reread — Gateways #4: Demons of Air and Darkness and “Horn and Ivory” 51 mins ago

+- Jesper on Check Out the First Footage from the Wheel of Time Show’s Table-Read 52 mins ago

-- cecrow on When the Ends Justify the Means: Five Villains Who See Themselves as Heroes 3 hours ago
+- Lisamarie on When the Ends Justify the Means: Five Villains Who See Themselves as Heroes 1 hour ago

+- Iris on The Shadow Right on Time: Sonia Greene’s “Four O’clock” 1 hour ago

+- yagiz on Sleeps With Monsters: New (and Old) and Well Worth Reading 1 hour ago